bcnmy/docs/docs/tutorials/sessions/customSessionStorage.md

 ---
 sidebar_label: "Create SessionStorageClient"
-sidebar_position: 9
+sidebar_position: 5
 title: "Create SessionStorageClient"
 ---

 # Create a custom SessionStorageClient

-Now users can make their own implementation of Session Storage by implementing ISessionStorage interface and pass it to the SessionKeyManager module instance.
+Users can make their own implementation of Session Storage by implementing ISessionStorage interface and pass it to the SessionKeyManager module instance.
 Let's create a new file called customSession and start writing our own session storage.

 we will import following